 The glaring detail in Trump’s peace photo which hints at what might go terribly wrong

 Despite it being 2025, maybe we shouldn’t have been too surprised at this all-but-one male lineup.
-One hundred and seven countries have still never had a female head of state.
+More than 100 countries have still never had a female head of state.
 Women leaders, we know, face countless barriers, from media stereotyping them as less capable than men, to reduced financial support, to sexual violence and online death threats, which might all count towards barriers to success.

 But this matters.
 For starters, preventing and responding to sexual violence is vital to resolving conflicts, enabling development and building sustainable peace.
 This statement was at the heart of a UK government summit back in 2014 and also a report by Wilton Park – the UK government’s organisation for international policy dialogue – that highlights the importance of including women and girls in any survivor-centred peace process.